arnauqb/DiffABM.jl/README.md

 # DiffABM.jl: Differentiable Agent-Based Models in Julia

 > [!CAUTION]
-> This is still very much an experimenting package
+> This is still very much an experimental package

 This package includes differentiable implementations of 3 popular agent-based models: